ABILENE f English (Rare)From a place name mentioned briefly in the New Testament. It is probably from Hebrew

 hyll "hill".

-ODESSA f VariousFrom the name of a Ukrainian city that sits on the north coast of the Black Sea.
-This name can also be used as a feminine form of
+Odessa f VariousFrom the name of a Ukrainian city that sits on the north coast of the Black Sea, which was named after the ancient Greek city of

-OGDEN m EnglishFrom a surname that was derived from a place name meaning
+Ogden m English (Rare)From a surname that was derived from a place name meaning

 "oak valley" in Old English.
 A famous bearer was the humorous American poet Ogden Nash (1902-1971).

-OPHRAH m BiblicalMeans
+Ophrah m BiblicalMeans

 "fawn" in Hebrew.
 In the Old Testament this is the name of both a man mentioned in genealogies and a city in Manasseh.

-PACEY m & f English (Rare)From an English surname that was derived from the French place name
+Pacey m & f English (Rare)From an English surname that was derived from the French place name

 Pacy, itself derived from Gaulish given name of unknown meaning.

-PAISLEY f English (Modern)From a Scottish surname, originally from the name of a town, which may ultimately be derived from Latin
+Paisley f English (Modern)From a Scots surname, originally from the name of a town near Glasgow, maybe ultimately derived from Latin

 basilica "church".
 This is also a word (derived from the name of that same town) for a type of pattern commonly found on fabrics.